cloud-demo-projects/demo-fullstack/README.md

-# Fullstack application development, deployment into AKS using Azure DevOps, Terraform & Helm Charts
+# Fullstack Application in AKS using Azure DevOps, Terraform & Helm Charts
 This sample shows how to create/manage/deploy an AKS clusters with:
 - Minimal React frontend
 - Spring boot API